 Your booking is safe with Virgin Holidays

-Set on the breathtaking white-sand Long Bay beach, on the eastern coast of Antigua, this resort offers an all-inclusive holiday with an authentic Caribbean ambiance.
+Set on the breathtaking white-sand Long Bay beach, on the north-eastern coast of Antigua, this resort offers an all-inclusive holiday with an authentic Caribbean ambiance.
 Dine in the 4 delicious restaurants including the stunning Outhouse, set up in the hill with great views of the Caribbean Sea, where Miss Mary serves her specialities, or savour a cooling drink at the 3 bars.
 During the day relax on the white-sand beach or enjoy the variety of water and land sports on offer.
 In the evening the night lights up with live entertainment, evening shows and dancing.

 On Long Bay beach, on the north east coast.
 30 min to St John’s, Antigua's capital.
 Transfer time from airport: 30 min.Larger Map